SaundersB/ai-pr-reviewer/README.md

 Example:

-> @SaundersBai Please generate a test plan for this file.
+> @aiprbot Please generate a test plan for this file.

 Note: A review comment is a comment made on a diff or a file in the pull request.